X Close

 Acoustic absorption

 The 1/4 wave-length rule.
 Acoustical absorbent material must be placed away from walls and ceiling at a distance of 1/4 wavelength of the lowest frequency to be absorbed.
 This will include all higher frequencies if the absorbent material is soft furnishing or fibreglass.
 Please note that the ceiling should also be included.
 Understandably this will slightly reduce the physical size of the room.
 Acoustically the room will sound and feel LARGER.
-Also an acoustic absorbent environment is relaxing and calming.
+Also an acoustic absorbent environment (anechoic) is relaxing and calming.

 Bass trap

 Bass trap refers to distance the absorbent material is from a wall to include absorbing bass frequencies.
-Lowest frequency absorbed is governed by the material being at a distance of 1/4 wavelength from a wall.
+Lowest frequency absorbed is governed by the material being at a minimum distance of 1/4 wavelength from a wall.
 Recording studios can have fabric up to 6ft / 2meters from walls.
 At 1/4 wavelength the molecular air movement is maximum, and is converted to heat by the absorbent material.
 The remaining sound that gets through the absorbent material is reflected back from the wall and again absorbed by the absorbent material.

 Standing Waves are bass frequencies reflected back from walls and ceiling.
-The reflected bass interferes with the new incoming bass frequencies, causing cancellations at different points throughout the room.
+The reflected bass interfere with the new incoming bass frequencies, causing cancellations, or magnifications at different points throughout the room.
 Each bass note will behave differently and the cancelled points will be in different positions.
 Moving speakers or listening position does not solve the problem.
 The only solution is to insure that the room is 100% absorbent at all bass frequencies.
 Standing waves also refer to how a string behaves on a musical instrument.
 There are excellent descriptions of standing waves on other web sites which include animation.
 Right mouse click to open in new window and allow time to download animation.
 While waiting to download continue reading.

-fres. = √60/md (fres = frequency of max absorption) (m = panel mass Kg/m2 (d = depth of air space in meters)
+fres = √60/md (fres = frequency of max absorption) (m = panel mass Kg/m2 (d = depth of air space in meters)

 Anechoic chamber